BaguaSys/bagua/README.md

 % Theory on System Relaxation Techniques
 @book{liu2020distributed,
-  title={Distributed Learning Systems with First-Order Methods: An Instruction}, author={Liu, J. and Zhang, C.}, isbn={9781680837018}, series={Foundations and trends in databases},
+  title={Distributed Learning Systems with First-Order Methods: An Introduction}, author={Liu, J. and Zhang, C.}, isbn={9781680837018}, series={Foundations and trends in databases},